-- (A) How Shoichi Yokoi came to realize that World War II had ended years earlier - ^(B) What Shoichi Yokoi had to eat in order to survive while hiding out in the wilds of Guam - © Why Shoichi Yokoi decided to retreat to the hills of the Talofofo River basin in 1944 - D How Shoichi Yokoi made his clothing from natural elements within his environment
+- A How Shoichi Yokoi made his clothing from natural elements within his environment - (B) How Shoichi Yokoi came to realize that World War II had ended years earlier - © What Shoichi Yokoi had to eat in order to survive while hiding out in the wilds of Guam - D Why Shoichi Yokoi decided to retreat to the hills of the Talofofo River basin in 1944

 Now that you have read the article, indicate whether you agree or disagree with this statement.

 All soldiers are heroes.